Accountable.US is a center-left advocacy group and self-described “nonpartisan watchdog group.”

 Leadership

-Shripal Shah is currently on the advisory board of Accountable.US and previously worked on the advisory board for Restore Public Trust.
-16 He is vice-president of American Bridge 21st Century, a Democratic Party super PAC.
+Shripal Shah previously worked on the advisory board for Restore Public Trust before it became part of Accountable.US.
+20 He is vice-president of American Bridge 21st Century, a Democratic Party super PAC.
 He was formerly a staffer for the Democratic Senatorial Campaign Committee (DSCC), the Democratic Congressional Campaign Committee (DCCC), and the Democratic National Committee (DNC).
 In 2014, he worked as both communications director and deputy campaign manager for Senator Jeanne Shaheen.
-17
+21 22

-Brad Woodhouse is currently on the board of Accountable.US and previously worked on the advisory board for Restore Public Trust.
-18 He is executive director of Protect Our Care, an Obamacare advocacy organization and project of the Sixteen Thirty Fund, a 501(c)(4) advocacy group and sister to New Venture Fund.
-He is also a former president of both American Bridge 21st Century and Americans United for Change, and a former communications staffer for the Democratic National Committee (DNC).
+Brad Woodhouse previously worked on the advisory board for Restore Public Trust before it became part of Accountable.US.
+23 He is the executive director of Protect Our Care, an Obamacare advocacy organization and project of the Sixteen Thirty Fund, a 501(c)(4) advocacy group and sister to New Venture Fund.
+He is also a former president of both American Bridge 21st Century (AB PAC) and Americans United for Change, and a former communications staffer for the Democratic National Committee (DNC).
 He worked as an advisor and a spokesperson for Senator Jon Corzine in the early 2000s, a communications director for the Democratic Senatorial Campaign Committee in 2003-2004 and as communications director for the Democratic National Committee in 2008.
 He also worked as a senior strategist for both of President Obama’s campaigns in 2008 and 2012.
-19
+24

 Funding